kuzzleio/documentation-old/src/elasticsearch-cookbook/basic-queries/index.md

 ## The `missing` query

-The `missing` query has been removed in Elasticsearch 5.x.
-Elasticsearch recommends to use the `exists` query in a `must_not` occurence of a `bool` compound query (and this will introduce you to the `bool` query :-) ).
+The `missing` query has been removed in Elasticsearch 5.x. and they recommend that the `exists` query be used with a `must_not` occurence of a `bool` compound query (and this will introduce you to the `bool` query :-) ).

 ```bash